INTRODUCTION

 Jihad

 The literal meaning of Jihad is struggle or effort, and it means much more than holy war.
-Muslims use the word Jihad to describe three different kinds of struggle:
+Muslims use the word Jihad to describe three different kinds of struggle:· A believer's internal struggle to live out the Muslim faith as well as possible

 · The struggle to build a good Muslim society